Collaboration challenges are something every small company, startup, or remote team knows all too well.

 4. Different Working Styles Clash

 One person might get frustrated if they don’t get regular updates.
 Another might feel micromanaged if there are too many check-ins.
+It’s a common example of the challenges of collaboration in the workplace—finding the right balance that works for everyone isn’t always easy.
+These challenges in team collaboration become more visible when teams work remotely across different schedules and communication styles.

 How to manage: Talk about preferences openly and agree on a rhythm that suits the whole team.
 Maybe schedule weekly check-ins but leave space for individual work styles during the rest of the week.